 With a murder mystery, the reveal is part of the entertainment.
 Players can watch others react to the twist they already know about.
 That's not possible with escape rooms.

-Key Takeaway: Murder mystery games deliver 2-3 times more uses per dollar spent compared to escape room box sets, making them the smarter choice for hosts who entertain regularly.
+Key Takeaway: Murder mystery games offer meaningful replayability advantages over escape room box sets, making them a stronger long-term value for hosts who entertain regularly.

-Yes, you can play with 4-5 people, though the experience works better with 6+.
-Most murder mystery games support 4-6 players minimum, but with only 4-5 people, each character has minimal interaction and the mystery feels rushed.
+Yes, you can play with 4-5 people, though the experience often works better with 6+.
+Most murder mystery games support 4-6 players minimum, but with only 4-5 people, each character has minimal interaction and the mystery can feel rushed.
 Some games are specifically designed for smaller player counts, so check games designed for smaller groups if you're working with a small gathering.

 Key Takeaway: If your group is under 6, consider escape rooms or look for murder mysteries specifically designed for small player counts.

 Absolutely.
-Escape rooms are specifically designed for 2-4 people and maintain engagement throughout the 60-90 minute duration.
-A murder mystery with just 2 people would feel awkward because the format relies on character interaction and roleplay, which doesn't work with only two participants.
+Escape rooms are specifically designed for 2-4 people and maintain engagement throughout the play session.
+A murder mystery with just 2 people would feel awkward because the format relies on character interaction and roleplay, which doesn't work as well with only two participants.

-Key Takeaway: Escape rooms are the superior choice for pairs; they deliver the puzzle satisfaction without requiring social dynamics.
+Key Takeaway: Escape rooms are a strong choice for pairs; they deliver the puzzle satisfaction without requiring social dynamics.

 Not really.
 Once you know the solutions, the challenge disappears.
 Some premium sets include variant puzzle sequences, but you can't play them again with the same group without spoiling the experience.
 You could theoretically replay with people who weren't there the first time, but that's a workaround rather than a feature.